Skip to content

 Con: Gains Are Taxed Instantly If Your IUL Policy Lapses

-There’s no getting around this with any permanent life insurance policy since all growth or income over what you’ve paid is technically tax-deferred until a death benefit is paid.
+There’s no getting around this with any permanent life insurance policy, since all growth or income over what you’ve paid is technically tax-deferred until a death benefit is paid.
 Only then is IUL’s growth and income deemed to be tax-free.
 If your Indexed Universal Life policy lapses before you do, then the tax-deferred wrapper is removed, and the IRS has a very simple 3-step tax calculation:

 1. You paid X in total premiums